 Coming to East Region Adult Education – no matter when and where – is a great choice.
-As a student, you are the center of our East Region Adult Education community and our partners.
+As a student, you are the center of our East Region Adult Education community.
 All classes and programs begin with you: we listen and learn from you, and then tailor our programs to meet your needs.
 We strive to foster an atmosphere that is respectful, supportive, and welcoming to all.
-We are here to help you achieve your educational goals – whether you want only to brush up on your skills or complete a High School degree or earn a certificate in a career education program.
+We are here to help you achieve your educational goals – whether you want to brush up on your skills or complete a High School degree or earn a certificate in a career training program.
 At East Region Adult Education you will find what you need to be successful.
-To enhance your experience, we encourage you to take advantage of the many services available to our students through the student support services and our consortium partners.
+To enhance your experience, we encourage you to take advantage of the many services available through the student support and transition services and our consortium partners.
 The staff and faculty are here to help you create a bright future.
 The diversity of our backgrounds, talents, experiences, and perspectives enriches us all as we live and learn together.
 We are committed to the success of each student.
 See for yourself.

 Meet our Team

 Nikki has been working with Adult Ed students for more than 13 years.
 She has taught classes and worked one-on-one to help students achieve their goals in English as a Second Language, Career Technical Education, and Workforce Development.
 Nikki adds a forward-looking perspective to student meetings, focusing on educational opportunities that connect directly to career objectives.
 Nikki utilizes resources from Adult Education programs as well as regional colleges and vocational schools to build an individualized transition map, centered on students’ growing and changing needs.

 - English as a Second Language

 (619) 627-1108 cell

 Eric has worked with students in adult schools, community colleges, technical schools, the University of California, and in South America.
 He has also taught English for close to 20 years, with an emphasis on academic and workplace English.
 Eric strives to connect students to all educational resources available.